evrythng/digital-link.js/README.md

   as key-value pairs.
 - `attributes` (object) - As for `keyQualifiers`, but containing GS1 Data Attributes and custom data attributes.
+- `sortKeyQualifiers` (boolean) - false by default.
+If you set it to true, the key qualifiers will be sorted in the Web Uri String to match the order defined by the GS1 Digital Link Grammar.
+- `keyQualifiersOrder` (Array) - It's an array that contains all the keys of the key qualifiers.
+If the length of the array is not equal to the length of the `keyQualifiers` field, this array will be ignored.
+In this case, the order of the key qualifier in the Web Uri String will be the order of the map.
+Otherwise (if the length of the two fields are equal), the order of the key qualifier in the Web Uri String will be the order define in this field.

 An example is shown below: